MikeyZee/Safe-t-cam/Pseudocode.md

   counter = 1 #initiate counter
   DIM speeding() # array for speeding cars
   WHILE counter <= number_of_logs ‘looping through the file
-    DIM highway_times() #storing times of each numberplate at checkpoints find all checkpoints each plate passed through
+    DIM highway_times() #storing times of each numberplate at checkpoints findallcheckpoints(uniqueNbPlates)
+    	return checkPointsPerNumList
-    IF plate passed through checkpoint 1 and 2 THEN calculate difference in time
+    IF number of items in checkPointsPerNumList > 1 THEN IF plate passed through checkpoint 1 and 2 THEN calculate difference in time
      		 calculate average speed with distance/time
       		 IF average speed > SPEED_LIMIT THEN
           		add plate to speeding()
      		 ENDIF
    	 ENDIF
-    find all checkpoints each plate passed through
 	 IF plate passed through checkpoint 2 and 3 THEN calculate difference in time
      		 calculate average speed with distance/time
       		 IF average speed > SPEED_LIMIT THEN
        			 add plate to speeding()
+    		 ENDIF
    	 ENDIF
     ENDIF
   ENDWHILE
   close input.txt